 Great Wolf Lodge Itinerary (Our Weekend at the Indoor Water Park)

 Day 1: Check In and Exploring Great Wolf Lodge

-We took Friday off so we could make our 5.5 hour drive to Great Wolf Lodge and arrive for check-in to the media preview event.
+We left on a Friday morning for our 5.5 hour drive to Great Wolf Lodge and arrive for check-in to the media preview event.

 We also try to visit unique food places along our drive.
 My husband searched for the perfect spot, a hot dog place about 3 hours into our drive.
 He had seen the Newest Lunch on a food network show and it was not too far off the interstate so we decided to stop.

 The kids loved it and it was a huge hit!
 The portions are huge and my son and I shared the 2 hot dog/french fry lunch special.
 It was a great stop to stretch our legs before the rest of our drive.